elatov/elatov.github.io/_posts/2013-01-22-rhcsa-and-rhce-chapter-2-system-initialization.md

 > **E.7.
 GRUB Menu Configuration File**
 >
-> The configuration file (**/boot/grub/grub.conf**), which is used to create the list of operating systems to boot in GRUB&#8217;s menu interface, essentially allows the user to select a pre-set group of commands to execute.
+> The configuration file (**/boot/grub/grub.conf**), which is used to create the list of operating systems to boot in GRUB's menu interface, essentially allows the user to select a pre-set group of commands to execute.
 >
 > **E.7.1.
 Configuration File Structure**
 >